BCX18ConnectedLife/big-iot/StartUp-Guide-Provider.md

 RegistrableOfferingDescription offeringDescription =
 	            provider.createOfferingDescriptionFromOfferingId("... include your Offering ID here ...");
 ```
-- Update the `AccessRequestHandler accessCallback` based on your offering.
+- Update the `AccessRequestHandler accessCallback` based on your Offering.
 In the response, return a JSONArray or JSONObject that is conform to your offering description.
 ```java
 return BigIotHttpResponse.okay().withBody(jsonArray).asJsonType();
 ```

-NOTE: You can copy an Offering ID when you open the Offering on the Web Portal, and then click on `Copy ID to Clipboard` (top right).
+NOTE: You can copy the Offering ID when you open the Offering on the Web Portal, and then click on `Copy ID to Clipboard` (see top right).

-### 9. Execute the Provider application
+### 9. Run the Provider application

 - From the command line: Use `./gradlew run` in the root directoy of the project
 - From Eclipse IDE: Go to `Run` -> `Run` and then select your provider application